securethelogs/PSWatcher/README.md

 PSWatcher is a free solution which can help monitor your network devices.

 ## To Run
 Simple download the script and run.
+To execute remotely, run: iex(New-Object Net.Webclient).DownloadString("https://raw.githubusercontent.com/securethelogs/PSWatcher/master/PSWatcher.ps1")

 The process is now automated and will run through the following:

 - How and what we are scanning
 - Creating the PSWatcher script